StayRecipe – Discover Culinary Excellence

 Charcuterie Board

-• 3.
-Fill gaps with olives and nuts.
+3. Fill gaps with fruits, nuts, and olives.

 Charcuterie Board